 Lunges are an essential exercise with countless variations, with or without weights.
 This is a move you can do anywhere and see the effects — toned legs and a shapely backside — in no time.
 But to reap these benefits, you need good form.
 And so you don't do more harm than good, here's how to perform lunges correctly.

-- Step forward with one leg, lowering your hips until both knees are bent at about a 90-degree angle.
-Make sure your front knee is directly above your ankle, not pushed out too far, and make sure your other knee doesn't touch the floor.
-Keep the weight in your heels as you push back up to the starting position.
+- Keeping your core engaged and your torso upright, step forward with one leg, lowering your hips until both knees are bent at about a 90-degree angle.
+Make sure your front knee is directly above your ankle; you should be able to see your front toes.
+Your back knee should hover just above the floor.